-I am an Associate Member in the Vaccine and Infectious Disease and Clinical Research Divisions at the Fred Hutchinson Cancer Research Center and an Associate Professor at the University of Washington in the Division of Allergy and Infectious Diseases, Department of Medicine.
+I am Professor in the Vaccine and Infectious Disease and Clinical Research Divisions at the Fred Hutchinson Cancer Research Center and an Associate Professor at the University of Washington in the Division of Allergy and Infectious Diseases, Department of Medicine.
 I love identifying problems in the clinic and the infectious diseases literature that can be addressed with mathematical models.
 I feel privileged to collaborate with such a driven and gifted group of multi-disciplinary scientists and clinicians at Fred Hutchinson and the University of Washington.